 The March 6 order bars citizens from Iran, Libya, Somalia, Sudan, Syria and Yemen for 90 days.
-With the exception of Iraq, these are the same countries included in the Jan.
+With the exception of Iraq, these are the same countries included in Trump's original Jan.
 27 order.
-In the new order, Trump says the reasons for leaving Iraq out of the ban are “the close cooperative relationship between the United States and the democratically elected Iraqi government, the strong United States diplomatic presence in Iraq, the significant presence of United States forces in Iraq, and Iraq's commitment to combat ISIS justify different treatment for Iraq.”
+In the March 6 version, Trump said the reasons for leaving Iraq out of the ban were “the close cooperative relationship between the United States and the democratically elected Iraqi government, the strong United States diplomatic presence in Iraq, the significant presence of United States forces in Iraq, and Iraq's commitment to combat ISIS justify different treatment for Iraq.”

 Refugees: “The Secretary of State shall suspend travel of refugees into the United States under the USRAP, and the Secretary of Homeland Security shall suspend decisions on applications for refugee status, for 120 days after the effective date of this order, subject to waivers,” the order says.

-The barring of refugees remains the same.
-The Jan.
-27 order also halted the U.S. refugee program for 120 days.
+In both versions of the ban, Trump attempted to halt the U.S. refugee program for 120 days.
 The March 6 order, however, does not include the indefinite ban on Syrian refugees, which was included in the Jan.
 27 order.
 Both versions also capped the number of refugees admitted in 2017 at 50,000.

 Not included in the ban

-Here’s who the ban does not apply to, per the March 6 order:
+Here’s who the ban does not apply to, per the March 6 executive order:

 — lawful permanent residents of the United States, including green card holders